-¶17.
-The following definitions are applicable to this Agreement, unless the context of the usage in any given article or section indicates otherwise:

-- ¶18. (a) The term "parties" shall mean the Board and S.A.W. - (b) The term "employee" shall include those certified professionals, administrators, or supervisors who are included in the bargaining unit described in Article II, Section 1 hereof; - ¶20. (c) The pronoun "his" may be defined to include the pronoun "her"; - ¶21. (d) For the purpose of this Agreement, the phrase "work year" shall mean (1) the period commencing on July 1st of a given calendar year and continuing through the next succeeding June 30th, including not more than two hundred and twenty three (223) working days, for twelve-month administrators; and (2) the period commencing seven (7) business days before the start of the teacher work year including not more than two hundred and seven (207) working days, for ten-month administrators. - ¶22. (e) For the purpose of this Agreement, a week shall be five (5) business days; - ¶23. (f) As used in this Agreement, the term "in pay status" shall be defined to include the following situation(s): an employee who is receiving compensation (e.g. wages or vacation pay or paid sick leave or other paid leave) from the Board; - ¶24. (g) In accordance with the Labor Board decision dated September 1984, for the purpose(s) of determining who shall be involved with the Board in determining testing procedures for a position, the term "Entry Level Position" shall be defined as Supervising
+- ¶17.
+The following definitions are applicable to this Agreement, unless the context of the usage in any given article or section indicates otherwise: - ¶18. (a) The term "parties" shall mean the Board and S.A.W. - (b) The term "employee" shall include those certified professionals, administrators, or supervisors who are included in the bargaining unit described in Article II, Section 1 hereof; - ¶20. (c) The terms "his/her," "him/her," "he/she," and "himself/herself" are used for purposes of gender neutrality; - (d) For the purpose of this Agreement, the phrase "work year" shall mean (1) the period commencing on July 1st of a given calendar year and continuing through the next succeeding June 30th, including not more than two hundred and twenty four (224) working days, for twelve-month administrators; and (2) not more than two hundred and eight(208) working days, for ten-month administrators.
+The seven (7) business days before the first (1st) day of professional development for returning teachers shall be mandatory work days for all bargaining unit members.
+In addition, the seven (7) business days after the last day for students shall be mandatory work days for all bargaining unit members.